 6. Be Willing to Work Hard

-When it’s all said and done, you have to be willing to work hard.
-If you think you’re buying into a franchise so that you can sit on your rear and boss people around all day, while bringing in a fat check at the end of each month, you’re totally misinformed.
+You must work hard.
+If you think you’re buying a franchise to sit on your rear and boss people around all day, while bringing in a fat check at the end of each month, you’re totally misinformed.

 While franchises can be incredibly profitable business ventures, they require a significant amount of time, energy, and output from the franchisee — especially in the first few years.
 Make sure you’re willing to work hard; otherwise, there are plenty of other places you can invest your resources and see a better return.